Skip Navigation

 The standby node is hidden from your application.
 If you need followers for horizontal read scaling or reporting, create a new Standard Tier follower database of your primary.

-Failover conditions
+Failover Conditions

 In order to prevent problems commonly seen with hair-trigger failover systems, we run a suite of checks to ensure that failover is the appropriate response.
 These checks are run every few seconds and consist of establishing connections to the underlying host using the SSH protocol.
 However, when only the PostgreSQL process becomes unavailable for any reason, a failover is unnecessary and the process is simply booted back into availability instead, ensuring an even shorter downtime period whenever possible.